teasetstudio/Tic-Tac-Toe/README.md

-# Follow the link below to check this this project out
+# Follow the link below

 This [PROJECT](https://tic-tac-toe-nine-weld.vercel.app) hosted on Vercel.